open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/_index.md

 opentelemetry-instrument python YOUR_APP.py
 ```

-### Bootstrap using astral/uv
+### Bootstrap using uv

-When using the [uv](https://docs.astral.sh/uv/) package manager.
-You might face some difficulty when running `opentelemetry-bootstrap -a install`.
+When using the [uv](https://docs.astral.sh/uv/) package manager, you might face some difficulty when running `opentelemetry-bootstrap -a install`.

 Instead, you can generate the requirements dynamically and install them using `uv`.